 To reduce the need for pesticides to eliminate rodents, flies, mosquitoes, fleas, or cockroaches in and around your home:

-Do NOT place food scraps in the garden for birds or possums.
+Do NOT place food scraps in the garden for birds, raccoons, or possums.
 Throw out any food left in indoor and outdoor pet bowls.
-Remove fallen fruit from any fruit trees
+Remove fallen fruit from any fruit trees.

-Keep potential nesting places, such as wood and rubbish piles, off the ground
+Keep potential nesting places, such as wood and trash piles, off the ground.

-Outdoor rubbish bins and compost containers should be well sealed
+Outdoor trash bins and compost containers should be sealed well.

 Parents who handle or are otherwise exposed to pesticides at work should be careful about cleaning any residue from their skin, and removing their clothes and shoes before entering the home or having contact with family members.

 Aaron KA, Rhee JW, Dolcourt BA.
 Pesticides.
 In: Marx J, ed.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 7th ed.
 Philadelphia, PA: Mosby Elsevier; 2009: chap 161.